Backroads Seasonal Trip Leaders: The Roles of a Trip Leader

 Additional Career Opportunities for Leaders

 Backroads rewards exceptional performance with opportunities for career advancement throughout the company.
-Several leaders have spent a portion of their career with Backroads leading trips and then have moved into full-time office staff or management positions.
-Virtually all promotions start with the Trip Leader job.
+Many leaders have spent a portion of their career with Backroads leading trips and then have moved into full-time office staff or management positions.
+Virtually all promotions start with working in the field.

 Regional Experts and Trip Experts